Crystal Grid.

 An arrangement of stones laid out in a geometric pattern, usually with an intention, often around a central focus stone.

 A crystal grid is a deliberate arrangement of stones in a pattern, usually a geometric one, set up to hold a particular intention.
-The centre often carries a focus stone, sometimes called the anchor, with smaller stones radiating out from it in points, rings, or along the lines of a sacred-geometry template such as the Flower of Life or a simple star.
+The centre often carries a focus stone, sometimes called the anchor, with smaller stones radiating out from it in points, rings, or along the lines of a sacred-geometry template such as the Flower of Life, the Seed of Life, the Sri Yantra, or a simple six- or twelve-pointed star.

 The practice sits between meditation, ritual, and visual focus.
-Choosing the stones, laying them out, and saying or writing the intention slows the mind down and gives it something concrete to work with.
-Once the grid is set, it lives somewhere quiet (a shelf, an altar, a corner of a desk) and acts as a daily visual cue.
+Choosing the stones, laying them out, and naming the intention slows the mind down and gives it something concrete to work with.
+Once set, the grid lives somewhere quiet (a shelf, an altar, a corner of a desk) and acts as a daily visual cue.
 Most people leave a grid up for a moon cycle, then dismantle, cleanse the stones, and rebuild for a new intention.

 There is no fixed recipe.
-A simple working grid might be a piece of clear quartz at the centre, four rose quartz tumbles at the cardinal points, and a ring of small amethyst around the outside, set up after a journaling session about a relationship that needs care.
+A simple working grid for a relationship in need of care might be a piece of clear quartz at the centre, four rose quartz tumbles at the cardinal points, and a ring of small amethyst around the outside, set up after a journaling session.
+Other classics: citrine and pyrite radiating around a clear quartz for a work project, smoky quartz with black tourmaline at the edges for a household needing calm, moonstone with selenite for a sleep grid by the bed.